 We compile this list monthly and endeavour to keep it fresh.
 If you know of a broker who is not listed here who has received a warning or if you have personally experienced fraudulent behaviour, please let us know using our dedicated fraud alert section: fraud-alerts

-Welcome to the We Compare Brokers markets.com review. we have thoroughly tested the platform called the customer care teams and tested the trades so you don’t have to.
+See what industry experts have said about ForexTime (FXTM).
+We have tested all platforms, customer care teams and the trades so you don’t have to.

 Forex broker scams: